 After we went over the mountain pass, we reached another slate mining town and found some castle ruins to explore.

 Eventually, we arrived at Caernarfon Castle, one of the most famous castles in Great Britain.
 We explored until we had worked up an appetite, then stopped in at the Black Boy Inn for a delicious pub lunch.

 Our last castle of the day (we were getting castled out!) was Conwy Castle.
-It was closed, so we just took a quick drive and walk around to see the walls.
+It was closed by the time we got there, so we just took a quick drive and walk around to see the walls.
 It looked really neat with at least eight large cylindrical towers!

 After Conwy, it was time to make the long drive back to London.
 At the end of the 5 hour drive, we were happy to be back in our city “flat” (apartment), but missing the Welsh countryside already!